Ideas-on-Stage/ideasonstage.com/content/resources/confident-presenter-book/index.en.md

 > "Improving your presentation skills can change your life forever, and this book will give you the power to make that change."
 <br /><i>—Garr Reynolds, Author of Presentation Zen</i>

+Now Officially Included in New York University’s Business Communication Courses

 {{% /picture1-text2 %}}

 {{% call-to-action button="ORDER NOW" link="https://amzn.eu/d/bKswMEe" %}}